wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **Q:**&ensp;I remember Gandhiji telling me once that the Self is not bound by the law of non-violence (<span data-tippy-content="Non-violence; abstaining from hurting others in thought, words or deed.">ahimsa</span>).
 The Self has the freedom to impose suffering on its expressions in order to set them right.

-**M:**&ensp;On the level of duality it may be so, but in reality there is only the source, dark in itself, making everything shine.
+**M:**&ensp;On the level of duality it may be so, but in reality there is only the source, dark in itself, makeïng everything shine.
 Unperceived, it causes perception.
 Unfelt, it causes feeling.